Best Food Cities Selected by 11 Travel Experts

 Suzanne, Travel Blogger, The Travelbunny

-Favorite city to visit for craft beer in the U.S. is Pittsburgh, PA.
+Favorite city to visit for craft beer in the U.S. is Pittsburgh, Pennsylvania.
 This Steel Town has been overtaken with microbreweries, brewpubs and great spots for food.
 We sampled our way through the craft beers, walked our way over bridges and ate our weight in perogies!
-Then I discovered both the most beautiful brewery I had seen to date: Church Brew Works.
+Then I discovered the most beautiful brewery I had seen to date: Church Brew Works.
 There is a new thing to worship in this old church, and it is beer!
 It is stunning on the eyes and tasty on the mouths.
 They have beer selection to satisfy any style of craft beer lover.
 I have always put craft beer on an altar and these guys do too … literally.

 Tiffany Hayey, Founder, The Travelling Pint